 - Forming a dissertation committee that supports the thesis or dissertation research as well as career and professional development needs.

-- Identifying your needs in mentors, including faculty and peers, and seeking out those individuals whose mentoring styles are a good fit for your needs.
+- Identifying your needs in mentors, and seek individuals whose mentoring styles are a good fit for your needs.

 - Initiating requests for feedback and seeking advice from your advisor, committee, and other mentors, and keeping the faculty advisor and dissertation committee apprised on a regular basis of the progress toward completion of the thesis or dissertation.

 - Exploring career options and pursuing professional development opportunities in support of them.

 - Discussing policies on work hours, vacation, sick leave, authorship, and attendance at professional meetings with your advisor.

 - Practicing uncompromising honesty and integrity according to university and federal guidelines, and seeking regulatory approval for research where applicable.